 Wild lettuce (Lactuca Virosa) commonly refers to the bitter cousin of common garden lettuce (L. Sativa).
 It is native to Europe and is called by various names, such as wild lettuce, bitter lettuce, or opium lettuce.
 The fresh leaves can be added to salads, though be forewarned that the leaves are more bitter than typical salad greens.
 Once established, wild lettuce is a hardy plant and easy to maintain.

 This herb has a wide range of uses; it is used in everything from sleep tonics to soap and teas.
-Oils and extracts can also be produced from Lactuca Virosa, which are often added to tea to help induce sleep.
-In addition, wild lettuce provides many health benefits from its high content of flavonoids, vitamins, calcium, omega three fatty acids, proteins, alkaloids, lactucone, triterpenes and more.
+Oils and extracts can also be produced from Lactuca Virosa, which are often added to tea to induce sleep.
+Wild lettuce provides many health benefits from its high content of flavonoids, vitamins, calcium, omega three fatty acids, proteins, alkaloids, lactucone, triterpenes and more.

 How to Grow Wild Lettuce